jranderson100/FlaskCRUDApp/README.md

 My video demonstration of the app can be found here. ***

--Explanation of app and how it fulfils the brief-
+##Explanation of app and how it fulfils the brief-

 My web app is the beginning of a food ordering website.
 The landing page, a Menu Page displays a list of food options, allows the user to make a selection (or selections), enter their address and then proceed to a Basket page.
 In this Basket page, users can see the total cost of their order and a) empty their basket and start again b) confirm their order or c) update their address and then confirm their order.
 The next page confirms the details of their order and allows them to return to the Menu page, or to an Order History page which does not yet show information.
 The web app achieves the brief’s required CRUD functionality as follows: